atelierbram/blog/content/assembling/index.md

 ```

+Alongside build in Handlebar-helpers <sup><a href="#note-3" class="sup-link" id="supLink3">3</a></sup>, this becomes powerful templating at your disposal.

 ### Make it your own
-When I suffer from _“horror vacui”_, indecision or what not, from all these possibilities and options that can be set in tools like these, I like to fight this by baking a boilerplate <sup>3</sup>: get a feeling for what it is like to, for example, use handlebar-templates, and partials with handlebar-tags within a small project.
+When I suffer from _“horror vacui”_, indecision or what not, from all these possibilities and options that can be set in tools like these, I like to fight this by baking a boilerplate <sup><a href="#note-4" class="sup-link" id="supLink4">4</a></sup>: get a feeling for what it is like to, for example, use handlebar-templates, and partials with handlebar-tags within a small project.

 At [Assemble’s website](http://assemble.io/docs/Resources.html#boilerplates) you can find some very instructive boilerplates, and at the bottom of this article are some links to examples, but make sure to also look at implementations in Github repo’s made by Zurb’s Foundation, and the [Gruntfile for h5bp-Effeckt.css](https://github.com/h5bp/Effeckt.css/blob/master/Gruntfile.js), which may have even more minimal and up to date implementations.